yhppjk/VHDL-Components/Readme.md

 ### Here I record some of the abstract of meeting

+#### 28/07/2023
+	-- The branch and jump instruction check is wrong.
+	-- Should check if it takes the branch, the pc value changed or NOT -- Find a way to seperate the execu and finish, in order to check the flag.
+	-- Make the documents more structured.

 #### 27/07/2023
 	-- Check the list of 7 test
 	-- create the procedure of instruction beq and jump